Jiajing Emperor: Philosophy

 During the early years of the Jiajing Emperor's reign, the statesman and philosopher Wang Yangming (d.
 1529) was in the last years of his life.
 Although he did not participate in the rites dispute, his disciples were sympathetic towards the Emperor's "following of the inner moral voice".
 Despite his previous success in quelling the rebellion of the Prince of Ning, Wang had been dismissed from his position in the civil service under the Zhengde Emperor.
 In 1525, the Minister of Rites, Xi Shu, proposed his reinstatement due to his exceptional reputation as a statesman.
-This proposal faced opposition from grand secretaries Gui E and Yang Yiqing, whose influence would diminish with Wang's return to Beijing.
-As a result, they suggested sending him to the southeast to suppress the rebellion in Guangxi.
+This proposal faced opposition from the grand secretaries Gui E and Yang Yiqing, whose influence would diminish with Wang's return to Beijing.
+They suggested sending him to the southeast to suppress the rebellion in Guangxi.

 Wang Yangming's new concept of Neo-Confucian philosophy, centered on the concept of xin (heart/mind), was met with criticism from representatives of the official Zhusist orthodoxy.
-As a result, his teachings were banned and he was only rehabilitated in 1567, after the death of the Jiajing Emperor, but despite this setback, his ideas continued to spread throughout the country.
+His teachings were banned and he was only rehabilitated in 1567, after the death of the Jiajing Emperor, but despite this setback, his ideas continued to spread throughout the country.
 As his teachings gained popularity, his followers formed various regional schools.
 The Jiangzhou school, led by figures such as Luo Hongxian, Zuo Shouyi, Ouyang De, and Nie Bao, provided the most accurate interpretation of Wang's ideas.
 The Taizhou school, on the other hand, led by Wang Gen, He Xinyin, and others, took a more radical approach.

 Some Neo-Confucians disagreed with the views of either Wang Yangming or Zhu Xi on the origin of the universe.
 Instead, they focused on elaborating the concept of qi.
 For example, Wang Tingxiang drew inspiration from the ideas of Zhang Zai of Song and Xue Xuan of Ming.
 He argued that the universe did not arise from the principle of li, but from the primordial energy of qi (yuan qi).
 Similarly, Luo Qinshun believed that energy was the primordial force, while principle served as the source of order and regularity.
 Both of these thinkers aimed to shift philosophy from moralizing to empiricism, a direction that would become prevalent in Chinese Confucianism a century later during the early Qing period.